AsyncDisplayKit/Documentation/docs/_docs/containers-astablenode.md

 <div class = "note">
 By default, a <code>ASTableNode</code> provides its cells with a size range constraint where the minimum width is the tableNode's width and a minimum height is <code>0</code>.
 The maximum width is also the <code>tableNode</code>'s width but the maximum height is <code>FLT_MAX</code>.
 <br><br>
-This is all to say, a <code>tableNode</code>'s cells will always fill the full width of the <code>tableNode</code>, but their height is flexible making self-sizing cells something that happens automatically.
+This is all to say, a `tableNode`'s cells will always fill the full width of the `tableNode`, but their height is flexible making self-sizing cells something that happens automatically.
 </div>

 If you call `-setNeedsLayout` on an `ASCellNode`, it will automatically perform another layout pass and if its overall desired size has changed, the table will be informed and will update itself.